 Letters of Recommendation Required | 3 |

-Admission to the program is competitive; applications are due December 1 of each year for fall semester.
-Potential applicants will have a major in the biological sciences, a minimum undergraduate GPA of 3.3/4.0, and appropriate preparatory courses in physiology, chemistry, biochemistry, biology, physics, calculus, statistics, organic chemistry, and genetics.
+Admission to the program is competitive.
+Potential applicants will have a major in the biological sciences or other relevant field, a minimum undergraduate GPA of 3.0/4.0, and appropriate preparatory courses in physiology, chemistry, biochemistry, biology, physics, calculus, statistics, organic chemistry, and/or genetics.
 Prior laboratory research experience is strongly recommended.

-The application process includes the completion and submission of the online Graduate School application, payment of the application fee, submission of a personal statement for graduate study, receipt of GRE scores and TOEFL or International English Language Testing System (IELTS) scores (TOEFL and IELTS are for international applicants) by Educational Testing Service, receipt of three letters of recommendation, unofficial transcripts, and a current curriculum vitae.
-Applicants are strongly encouraged to use the online reference feature in the Graduate School application system.
+The application process includes the completion and submission of the online Graduate School application, payment of the application fee, submission of a personal statement for graduate study, receipt of English proficiency test scores (if applicable), receipt of three letters of recommendation, unofficial transcripts, and a current curriculum vitae.

 Graduate School Resources